haydengunraj/COVIDNet-CT/README.md

 	<em>Example CT scans of COVID-19 cases and their associated critical factors (highlighted in red) as identified by GSInquire.</em>
 </p>

 The coronavirus disease 2019 (COVID-19) pandemic continues to have a tremendous impact on patients and healthcare systems around the world.
 In the fight against this novel disease, there is a pressing need for rapid and effective screening tools to identify patients infected with COVID-19, and to this end CT imaging has been proposed as one of the key screening methods which may be used as a complement to RT-PCR testing, particularly in situations where patients undergo routine CT scans for non-COVID-19 related reasons, patients have worsening respiratory status or developing complications that require expedited care, or patients are suspected to be COVID-19-positive but have negative RT-PCR test results.
 Early studies on CT-based screening have reported abnormalities in chest CT images which are characteristic of COVID-19 infection, but these abnormalities may be difficult to distinguish from abnormalities caused by other lung conditions.
-Motivated by this, in this study we introduce COVIDNet-CT, a deep convolutional neural network architecture that is tailored for detection of COVID-19 cases from chest CT images via a machine-driven design exploration approach.
-Additionally, we introduce COVIDx-CT, a benchmark CT image dataset derived from a variety of sources of CT imaging data comprising 126,191 images across 2,116 patient cases.
-Furthermore, in the interest of reliability and transparency, we leverage an explainability-driven performance validation strategy to investigate the decision-making behaviour of COVIDNet-CT, and in doing so ensure that COVIDNet-CT makes predictions based on relevant indicators in CT images.
-Both COVIDNet-CT and the COVIDx-CT dataset are available to the general public in an open-source and open access manner as part of the COVID-Net initiative.
-While COVIDNet-CT is **not yet a production-ready screening solution**, we hope that releasing the model and dataset will encourage researchers, clinicians, and citizen data scientists alike to leverage and build upon them.
+Motivated by this, in this study we introduce COVID-Net CT, a deep convolutional neural network architecture that is tailored for detection of COVID-19 cases from chest CT images via a machine-driven design exploration approach.
+Additionally, we introduce COVIDx CT, a benchmark CT image dataset derived from a variety of sources of CT imaging data currently comprised of 149,010 images across 3,036 patient cases.
+Furthermore, in the interest of reliability and transparency, we leverage an explainability-driven performance validation strategy to investigate the decision-making behaviour of COVID-Net CT, and in doing so ensure that COVID-Net CT makes predictions based on relevant indicators in CT images.
+Both COVID-Net CT and the COVIDx CT dataset are available to the general public in an open-source and open access manner as part of the COVID-Net initiative.
+While COVID-Net CT is **not yet a production-ready screening solution**, we hope that releasing the model and dataset will encourage researchers, clinicians, and citizen data scientists alike to leverage and build upon them.

-For a detailed description of the methodology behind COVIDNet-CT and a full description of the COVIDx-CT dataset, please click [here](https://arxiv.org/abs/2009.05383).
+For a detailed description of the methodology behind COVID-Net CT and a full description of the COVIDx CT dataset, please click [here](https://arxiv.org/abs/2009.05383).

 This work is made possible by a number of publicly available CT data sources.
 Licenses and acknowledgements for these datasets can be found [here](docs/licenses_acknowledgements.md).